 Conclusion

 By leveraging Openfort's infrastructure, you've set up a smart wallet that abstracts away the complexities of gas fees and seed phrases.
-This provides a Web2-like experience while maintaining the security and self-custody benefits of Web3.
+This provides a familiar experience while maintaining the security and self-custody benefits of on-chain technology.

 Check out the full source code to dive deeper into the implementation details.